-Slow broadband can be really frustrating, especially if you’re signed up to a broadband package with a good ‘up to’ speed that simply isn’t performing.
+Slow broadband can be really frustrating, especially if you’re signed up to a broadband package with a good average speed that simply isn’t performing.

 If you have slow broadband, this could be for a number of reasons.
-Firstly, depending on the type of broadband connection you have, you may be signed up to a plan with a low ‘up to’ speed.
+Firstly, depending on the type of broadband connection you have, you may be signed up to a plan with a low average speed.

-- Having the router encased in a cabinet or somewhere that is blocking the signal.
+- Having the router encased in a cabinet or somewhere that’s blocking the signal.

 - Your distance from the exchange, which can significantly alter the speeds you get.

 - Using WiFi, rather than connecting directly to the router.

 - The number of people in your household using devices connected to the internet at any one time.

 - Old equipment, for example your modem/router.

 The first thing to do if you’re unhappy with your broadband speed is to carry out a speed test.